purplebase/purplestack/tools/content/CONTEXT.md

 **Never call query inside loops** - use the `and` operator for relationship loading instead.

+**Always prefer using `query` provider directly on widgets** - only wrap them if logic is complex.
+Do not create unnecessary indirection layers.

+**Relationship loading requirements**: When using any relationship in your code, ensure it has been previously loaded via the `and` argument in `query`.
+In `query`'s `and` argument, avoid complex operations using where/map - these should only be used for simple Dart filtering.

 ### Authentication Basics

 Always use `amber_signer` package first for NIP-55 compatible authentication.
 See recipe: `search_recipes amber-authentication`.